Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

   extraArgs:
     - --metric-labels-allowlist=pods=[*]
 ```
-A subset of relevent pod labels can be included; as an example, exporting only pod labels with start with `foobar_` could be achieved with the following:
+A subset of relevant pod labels can be included; as an example, exporting only pod labels with start with `foobar_` could be achieved with the following:
 ```yaml
 kube-state-metrics:
   extraArgs: